 If you decide that the high cost of Trane’s furnaces is worth the investment, you’ll be spending up to around $13,500 on your heating equipment.
 As such, it’s useful to understand the different ways you can save money on your initial furnace purchase and in the long run on maintenance and fuel.
 We’ll list a few money-saving tips below.

-- Carry Out Regular Preventative Maintenance: One of the best ways to reduce the long-term costs of owning a Trane furnace is to carry out routine maintenance.
+• Carry Out Regular Preventative Maintenance: One of the best ways to reduce the long-term costs of owning a Trane furnace is to carry out routine maintenance.
 This includes things like cleaning your HVAC ductwork, finding and changing your air filters, and scheduling a furnace tune-up for preventative maintenance at least once per year.
-These things will not only make your system run more efficiently and reduce fuel costs over time, but they’ll also extend the life of your equipment.
+These things will not only make your system run more efficiently and reduce fuel costs over time, but they’ll also extend the lifespan of your furnace.
 As such, you’ll see less of a need for repair and replacement—both of which can quickly get expensive.

 So, Are Trane Furnaces Worth the Cost?